upasadena/interactive-cyoa-tutorial/docs/mechanics/objects.md

             does no longer need a point-type, but without using one the number of times it has been pressed will not be possible to use in a requirement.

+        Therefore, you should make an exclusive Point-type if a requirement is necessary.

 You will be presented with two input fields: